 The UAE has already built considerable momentum in achieving energy-efficient water security.
 However, with the country still dependent on groundwater for two-thirds of its domestic requirements, challenges remain.
 The issue of water security in the United Arab Emirates is one of the country’s main future challenges.

 Rain enhancement, a part of those activities more popularly known as ‘cloud seeding’, could offer a viable, cost-effective supplement to existing water supplies in arid and semi-arid regions.
 The technique offers sufficient potential for regional governments to develop a new tool in their quest to ensure water security.
-To encourage research in this promising field, the UAE has created the UAE Research Program for Rain Enhancement Science to oversee a US $5 million program to encourage scientists and researchers innovative ideas for rain enhancement science and technology.
+To encourage research in this promising field, the UAE has created the UAE Research Program for Rain Enhancement Science to oversee a a grant of up to, $1.5 Million (US Dollars), distributed over three years program to encourage scientists and researchers innovative ideas for rain enhancement science and technology.
 The program’s objectives are the development of techniques to improve the efficiency and predictive capabilities of targeted cloud seeding operations.
 Water security is an important long-term issue; our Program will be ongoing to enhance scientific understanding of rain enhancement so that we can make a lasting contribution to the global fight against water scarcity.

 Although the science of rain enhancement has been actively pursued since the late 1940s, it still offers considerable potential in terms of research, development and innovation.